Ricky Sharpe (Home and Away): Storylines

 Ricky worries when she cannot get Casey to stop crying, while it appears everyone else can.
 Nate suggests that Casey is picking up on her fear and tension.
-Kyle informs Ricky of Brax's plan to break out of jail and decided to join him on the run.
+Kyle informs Ricky of Brax's plan to break out of jail and she decides to join him on the run.
 However, Kat breaks the news that Brax is presumed dead, after the car transferring him to a new prison had been run off the road into a river.
 Ricky accepts Brax's death and holds a small memorial for him.
 She later leaves Casey with Marilyn Chambers, while she goes away to grieve.
 On her return, Ricky holds a naming ceremony for Casey.
 Ricky grows close to Nate again, which makes his girlfriend, Kat, suspicious.
 Ricky and Nate later admit that they have feelings for each other, and they have sex.
 Kat throws a drink over Ricky when she learns the truth.
 Kat and Nate get back together, despite Nate's feelings for Ricky.
 Ricky tries to persuade Kyle not to leave the Bay and he kisses her.
 Nate eventually breaks up with Kat to be with Ricky.

 After learning that Nate is estranged from his father, Ricky contacts Gavin Cooper (Daniel Roberts) and he comes to the Bay to see his son.
 Ricky encourages Nate to get to know Gavin.
 She also bonds with Gavin, but starts to feel uncomfortable when he makes comments about her appearance and then touches her when he gets drunk.
 Nate orders Gavin to leave town.
 Ricky convinces Nate to visit Gavin when he is admitted to hospital following a car crash.
 Ricky has a pregnancy scare and she and Nate agree to try for a baby in the future.
 She also admits to finding an engagement ring in his pocket.
 When Nate eventually proposes, Ricky accepts.
 Shortly after, she learns that Brax is alive.
 When Nate finds out, he ends their engagement.
 Casey falls ill with viral meningitis, bringing Nate and Ricky back together.
 She asks him to marry her and he accepts.
 When she returns from the hospital, Ricky is greeted by Brax.
 She expresses her anger over his decision to fake his death and abandon her and Casey.
 Brax asks Ricky to leave the Bay with him, but she refuses and they say goodbye.
 Nate, Ricky and Casey temporarily move into the Palmer's house.
 Nate and Ricky also set a date for the wedding, but Ricky suffers doubts in the lead up to the day when Brax texts her to wish her well.